altanner/graphical-data-apps/site-build/content/posts/02streamlit_intro.md

 Save the file, and notice that the Streamlit tab will say **Source file changed** and offers you **Rerun** and **Always rerun**.
 (If you can't see these, click the ***i*** symbol in the top right.)
 Select **Always rerun** - now, every time we save the file, Streamlit will automatically rebuild the page for us.

 ### [The Streamlit API](https://docs.streamlit.io/library/api-reference)
 Before building more of the page, let's find out where to get information on how to use Streamlit.
-Streamlit has [clear documentation](https://docs.streamlit.io/library/api-reference), complete with examples of their code running embedded in the docs.
+Streamlit has [clear documentation](https://docs.streamlit.io/library/api-reference), complete with embedded examples.
 Let's have a look through some of the main sections.

 {{< admonition type="tip" title="What is an API?"  open=False >}}
 An API is an Application Programming Interface.
 It can be a confusing term, not least because all three words in it have vague definitions.
 Here though, we are using Streamlit, interfacing via Python - think of the API as the "control panel" to make it run (as opposed to the wires and code behind the control panel).
 Every time we write some Python with `st.<something>()`, we are asking the Streamlit API to do something, using syntax that is consistent with Python.